jaoanan1126/aws-cloudformation-samples/resource-types/s3-object/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the TPSCode.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ObjectArn.

 ### Fn::GetAtt